The Squeeze Course Registration Is Open!

 Like a river under ice, pressure builds upstream while movement downstream slows.
 Nothing is wrong with the work.
 The conditions have changed its state.

-How We Build Capacity - Reclaim Method
+How We Build Capacity

 Reclaim Develops Adaptive Integrity

-the capacity to navigate competing demands without consistently losing clarity, judgement, agency, or a sense of self.
+At the center of the method is Adaptive Integrity, the capacity to navigate competing demands without consistently losing clarity, judgment, agency, or a sense of self.

 This capacity matters at every level.

-For individuals, it restores footing under pressure.
+For individuals, it restores footing when direction is unclear.

 For teams, it supports coordination without over-compensation.

 As work becomes more contradictory and less coherent, Adaptive Integrity is no longer optional.
+It is foundational.

-Insight Sessions are the first place people experience this work in practice.
+Orientation Sessions are the first place people experience this work in practice.

-Contact Us About Our Insight Sessions
+Contact Us About Our Orientation Sessions

 BBHQ™ and Behaving Badly HQ™ are trademarks of The InSpark!
 Group Inc.